Skip to main content

 • Use descriptive names so team members can quickly identify each agent’s role.

-• Match the model to the task: choose large-context models for complex reasoning and smaller, faster models for lightweight workflows.
+• Choose large-context models for complex reasoning and smaller, faster models for lightweight workflows.

 • Test thoroughly after configuring each component to ensure accuracy and reliability.